 What was a WW1 Wound Stripe?

-The award of a stripe to soldiers who had been wounded during the war was authorised by Army Order 249, on 6 July 1916.
-The stripe allowed those who had appeared in a casualty list to wear a two-inch stripe of gold Russia braid sewn onto the left sleeve of their jacket.
-However, soldiers found that Russia braid quickly tarnished and was difficult to clean.
+The award of a stripe to soldiers who had been wounded during the war was authorized by Army Order 249 of 6 July 1916.
+This order allowed those who had appeared in a War Office casualty list to sew a two-inch stripe of gold Russia braid onto the left sleeve of their service jacket.
+However, soldiers soon found that Russia braid quickly tarnished and was difficult to clean.
 In view of these difficulties, a number of companies produced brass versions, which could be quickly detached from the uniform and polished.
 The extract from the photograph above shows a wound stripe on the sleeve of a soldier of the Royal Field Artillery.

-The original Army Order is shown below, along with some amendments which appeared later.
+Part of the original Army Order is shown below, along with some amendments which appeared in later Army Council Instructions.
 A soldier would be able to add an additional wound stripe for each subsequent appearance in the casualty list.
 An accidental injury did not count, nor did self-inflicted wounds.

 … the term ‘wounded’ refers only to those officers and soldiers whose names have appeared, or may hereafter appear, in the Casualty Lists as ‘wounded’.

-How to find a WW1 Wound Stripe in a Photograph
+How a WW1 Wound Stripe can help you Research a Soldier